 With 3,000 permanent new residents coming to Florida weekly, the old law of supply and demand has affected land values in developed areas throughout the Sunshine State.
-To date, there has remained enough usable land to accommodate the newcomers . . and the resulting industrial flow, which rushes in to utilize the new labor pools as they are formed.
+To date. there has remained enough usable land to accommodate the newcomers . . . and the resulting industrial flow, which rushes in to utilize the new labor pools as they are formed.

-SOUTH FLORIDA LEADS IN attracting these new residents . . . for the very obvious advantage of superb climate in the frost-free zone exists only in South Florida.
-U. S. Chamber of Commerce statistics show that Florida leads the nation in percentage increase in POPULATION • INCORPORATED NEW BUSINESSES • INDUSTRIAL CLASSIFICATIONS • RETAIL TRADE ADVANCES • LIGHT, SERVICE INDUSTRIES.
+SOUTH FLORIDA LEADS IN attracting these SOUTH FLORIDA LEADS IN attracting these new residents . . for the very obvious advantage of superb climate in the frost-free zone exists only in South Florida.
+U. S. Chamber of Commerce statistics show that Florida leads the nation in percentage increase in • POPULATION • INCORPORATED NEW BUSINESSES • INDUSTRIAL CLASSIFICATIONS • RETAIL TRADE ADVANCES • LIGHT, SERVICE INDUSTRIES SERVICE INDUSTRIES.

-The BOOM IS SOLID . . . and it can affect you, and your children.
-This nation is just beginning its population spiral . . a growth which will continue to affect every corner of the nation, and there CAN BE NO DOUBT that while Florida is in the minds and hearts of millions of citizens now . . .
+The BOOM IS SOLID . . and it can affect you, and your children.
+This nation is just beginning its population spiral . . . a growth which will continue to affect every corner of the nation, and there CAN BE NO DOUBT that while Florida is in the mirds and hearts of millions of citizens now . .
 HER CLIMATE WILL BE IN EVEN GREATER DEMAND IN FUTURE YEARS!
+YEARS!